Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Introduction

 However, nitinol is a notoriously difficult material to machine.
 Rapid work hardening can grind down mechanical tools or require a manufacturer to anneal the material, a time-consuming process \cite{hodgson_nitinol_2000}.
-Applying heat shaping techniques to process nitinol is a possibility, but often expensive and complex \cite{hodgson_nitinol_2000}.
-Typical laser cutting machines for photomicromachining utilize micro- or nano- second laser pulses which create heat-affected zones (HAZ).
-HAZ negatively affects the superelasticity and/or shape memory of the bulk material thus making the material unusable for high-performance applications \cite{mwangi_nitinol_2019}.
-Abrasive jet machining is an effective manufacturing technique for this material as recently demonstrated, but it cannot yet accurately produce the high-resolution (e.g. few microns) complex features (e.g. geometries with varying cross-sections) essential for microrobotic devices \cite{york_nitinol_2019}.
-Furthermore, nitinol has a relatively small critical crack size, so fatigue life is driven by crack initiation instead of crack propagation.
-Thus, increased care must be taken to reduce the likelihood of crack formation while working with nitinol \cite{mahtabi_fatigue_2015}.
+Applying heat shaping techniques to process nitinol is a possibility, but often expensive and complex \cite{hodgson_nitinol_2000}. \alex{Furthermore, nitinol has a relatively small critical crack size, so fatigue life is driven by crack initiation instead of crack propagation.
+Thus, increased care must be taken to reduce the likelihood of crack formation while working with nitinol \cite{mahtabi_fatigue_2015}.}